11/6/2019

 Timothy Arcuri

 Hi, thanks.
 I wanted to just clarify the answer that you had to a prior question on the March guidance for QCT.
-So are you basically implying that units are gonna maybe be seasonal plus just a smidge and most of the increase in QCT revenue in March is ASP?
+So are you basically implying that units are going to maybe be seasonal plus just a smidge and most of the increase in QCT revenue in March is ASP?
 Is that right?

 speaker